bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 A few natural questions one might ask with a list such as this are:

 *  How many fellowship holders have there been over time?
-* What is the ratio of female-to-male fellowship holders over time?
+*  What is the ratio of male-to-female fellowship holders over time?
 *  How many papers on average do each type of fellowship holder typically have before being awarded?
-* How many citations to each fellowship holder typically have at the time of their award?
-* How well do their previous track record correlate with the paper production and citations after the award?
 *  Is there any difference between the number of citations women and men have at the time of being awarded?
-* What is the overall paper production over time?
+*  How many citations do they have before, during and after the award?
+*  Do men or women have more co-authors?
+*  How many co-authors do each fellow type have?
+*  How many citations do they have when awarded compared to later in their careers?

 I must say up front that this analysis is not without its drawbacks.